evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 ### Charge Port

 The location of the charge port is on the [front](../../../../technology/charging/connectors/#front).
 This location makes it easy to use charge stations where you need to park with the front in.
-Connector types vary by market: this model uses [**CCS Combo 1**](../../../../technology/charging/connectors/#ccs) in North America and [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) in Europe.
-For complete specifications for all markets, refer to the full specifications.
+This model uses the [**CCS Combo 2**](../../../../technology/charging/connectors/#ccs) connector for the chargeport.

 {{<evkxdisplayaddarticle />}}